syncfusion-content/uwp-docs/uwp/SfDataGrid/Selection.md

 var rowcolumnIndex = new RowColumnIndex(index, 1);
 //Get the DetailsViewDataGrid by passing the corresponding row index and relation name var detailsViewDataGrid = this.dataGrid.GetDetailsViewGrid(this.dataGrid.ResolveToRecordIndex(parentRowIndex), "ProductDetails");
-//if the DetailsViewDataGrid is not already expanded, call BringIntoView method if (detailsViewDataGrid == null)
+//If the DetailsViewDataGrid is not in view, you can call BringIntoView method if (detailsViewDataGrid == null)
 {
     detailsViewManager.BringIntoView(index);